Everything You Need to Change Your Care Home

 Older adults’ care needs often increase as time goes on.
 It may be the case that when you first moved into a care home, personal care such as helping you with washing and dressing was enough on a day-to-day basis.
 Whereas, you now require additional care that the staff in your current home can’t provide, or doesn’t have the necessary facilities to do so.

-If you now require medical support, a nursing home may be the best option, while if you have a condition such as dementia, a dementia care home can look after you in a safe environment.
+If you now require intensive rehabilitation following a stroke or medical support with a condition such as Parkinson’s disease or multiple sclerosis, a nursing home may be the best option.
+Meanwhile, if you or your loved one is living with dementia, a dementia care home can look after you in a safe setting.
+In these homes, staff are trained in specific dementia care techniques, including calming methods and reminiscence.

 If your care needs increase, be sure to first check whether your current home can provide an increased level of care.

 Other funding may also be available, such as NHS continuing healthcare and NHS-funded nursing care (for people receiving nursing care in a nursing care home).
-You could also get a top up fee from a family member or friend.
+You could also get a top up fee from a family member or friend to help make up the difference you’re no longer able to afford.

-Financial support is available to eligible self-funders as well, such as Attendance Allowance.
+Financial support is available to eligible self-funders as well, such as Attendance Allowance (if you’re above the State Pension age) and Personal Independence Payment (if you’re below the State Pension age).

 Other circumstances